COMP6248-Reproducability-Challenge/Swapping-Autoencoder-for-Deep-Image-Manipulation-Reproduction/README.md

 ## Scope of Reimplementation

-This project aimed to re-implement the Swapping Autoencoder model architecture, as well as training the model on (a downscaled version of) the LSUN Church dataset.
+This project aimed to re-implement the Swapping Autoencoder model architecture, as well as training the model on (a downscaled version of) the LSUN Church dataset, and then assessing the reconstruction and image manipulation abilities of the trained model.

 ## Results and Report
 The full re-implementation report is available [here](https://github.com/COMP6248-Reproducability-Challenge/Swapping-Autoencoder-for-Deep-Image-Manipulation-Reproduction/blob/main/report.pdf)